Empowering better care.

 Each year thousands of patients suffer from adverse events during hospital stays such as falls, medication errors, procedural errors, and pressure-related injuries.
 These events are largely attributed to a lack of quality interaction with medical staff.

 Founders Michael Wang and Paul Coyne met in nursing school and continued to work together at New York Presbyterian (NYP).
 Their work in clinical bedside nursing and analytics shed a light on many inefficiencies in the hospital setting and led to many months of research and brainstorming, trying to find ways to solve problems clinicians face every day.
 Together, they conceptualized the idea of the world’s first cognitive patient care assistant.

-10XBeta was brought on, shortly after receiving their initial investment, to design and develop a suite of smart products that would achieve their goal of assisting patient care while giving physicians, nurses, and hospital administrators a clear picture of the care provided to patients and adherence to federal standards.
+Shortly after receiving their initial investment, 10XBeta was brought on to design and develop a suite of smart products that would achieve their goal of assisting patient care while giving physicians, nurses, and hospital administrators a clear picture of the care provided to patients and adherence to federal standards.

-To start, 10XBeta conducted a series of workshops to determine a range of technical paths that could serve to determine the quality and frequency of interactions with patients, and initial design considerations for creating an unobtrusive system to monitor bedside interactions within a patient’s room.
+To start, 10XBeta conducted a series of workshops to determine a range of technical paths.
+These would determine the quality and frequency of interactions with patients, along with initial design considerations for creating an unobtrusive system to monitor bedside interactions within a patient’s room.
 As the technical specifications evolved, 10XBeta worked to build a team of architects, designers, and engineers to work together on the Inspiren platform.

 FINAL FORM + SUITE OF PRODUCTS

 Through the orchestration of cutting-edge technologies, the qualitative care management system includes the Inspiren device, located above the patient’s bed, which collects and analyzes data surrounding patient interaction.
 This data is assisted by a series of sensors that live within the patient’s call bell and in the nurse or physician badge lanyards.